-- 2. The following terms of this schedule apply. - 3.
-You grant to the Council and those working with the Council the right to enter upon the property giving not less than 5 days' notice save in emergency to provide the Services. - 4.
-You confirm that the Council has the exclusive right to occupy the Designated Area to keep and maintain the Solar Thermal System in order to provide the Services. - 5.
-You nominate the Council to receive any Tariffs and will take all steps as the Council shall reasonably require to secure the benefit of any Tariffs for the Council including but not limited to giving all instructions as the Council shall reasonably require to your energy supplier(s). - 6.
-You will not challenge or take steps to challenge the Council's ownership of the Solar Thermal System. - 7.
-You will take all necessary steps to ensure the Council has access to all such parts of the property on 7 days' notice (save in cases of emergency) as are necessary to enable the Council to provide the Services. - 8.
-You will not do anything which may temporarily or permanently interfere with the flow of light to the Solar Thermal System or permit any other person to do so unless authorised by the Council. - 9.
-You will not interfere with any connection for the supply of hot water to or from the Solar Thermal System. - 10.
-You must inform the Council immediately upon being aware of any damage to the Solar Thermal System or any part of the property to which it is affixed. - 11.
-You acknowledge that all parts of the Solar Thermal System shall remain the absolute property of the Council and all parts of the Solar Thermal System shall be a chattel or chattels (in the ownership of the Council) and will not become a fixture or fixtures and the you will not alter, tamper or otherwise interfere with the Solar Thermal System or its operation in any way whatsoever.
+- 1 The following terms of this schedule apply. - You grant to the council and those working with the council the right to enter upon the property giving not less than 5 days' notice save in emergency to provide the Services.

+- You confirm that the council has the exclusive right to occupy the Designated Area to keep and maintain the Solar Thermal System in order to provide the Services. - You nominate the council to receive any Tariffs and will take all steps as the council shall reasonably require to secure the benefit of any Tariffs for the council including but not limited to giving all instructions as the council shall reasonably require to your energy supplier(s). - 5 You will not challenge or take steps to challenge the council's ownership of the Solar Thermal System. - You will take all necessary steps to ensure the council has access to all such parts of the property on 7 days' notice (save in cases of emergency) as are necessary to enable the council to provide the Services. - You will not do anything which may temporarily or permanently interfere with the flow of light to the Solar Thermal System or permit any other person to do so unless authorised by the council. - 8 You will not interfere with any connection for the supply of hot water to or from the Solar Thermal System. - You must inform the council immediately upon being aware of any damage to the Solar Thermal System or any part of the property to which it is affixed. - 10 You acknowledge that all parts of the Solar Thermal System shall remain the absolute property of the council and all parts of the Solar Thermal System shall be a chattel or chattels (in the ownership of the council) and will not become a fixture or fixtures and the you will not alter, tamper or otherwise interfere with the Solar Thermal System or its operation in any way whatsoever. - 11 You acknowledge and agree that it any right to receive the Tariffs and/or any Carbon Benefit and any other income or benefits from the Solar Thermal System belong to the council and accordingly you hereby irrevocably and unconditionally assign to the council the Carbon Benefit, the right to receive the Tariffs and the right to receive all and any other income generated by the Solar Thermal System.
+You further agree

-- 12. You acknowledge and agree that it any right to receive the Tariffs and/or any Carbon Benefit and any other income or benefits from the Solar Thermal System belong to the Council and accordingly you hereby irrevocably and unconditionally assign to the Council the Carbon Benefit, the right to receive the Tariffs and the right to receive all and any other income generated by the Solar Thermal System.
-You further agree to execute any documents necessary to formalise the assignment. - 13.
-You agree that if you acquire by operation of law or otherwise, any benefit relating to the Solar Thermal System that is inconsistent with the terms of this Schedule you hereby assign all such benefits (including any future benefits) to the Council.
-You further agree to execute any documents necessary to formalise the assignment. - 14.
-You acknowledge that the Council may: - 14.1 remove the Solar Thermal System (without replacing.it); - 14.2 Sub contract the provision of any of the Services: - 14.3 Terminate the licence granted by this schedule at any time and for any reason by giving you notice; - 14.4 Assign or transfer to any Person (in whole or in part): - 14.5.1 ownership of the Solar Thermal System; - 14.5.2 any of the benefits the Council receives as a result of the Solar Thermal System, including without limitation, any Tariffs and any Carbon Benefits; - 14.5.3 its rights under this licence.
+- to execute any documents necessary to formalise the assignment. - You agree that if you acquire by operation of law or otherwise, any benefit relating to the Solar Thermal System that is inconsistent with the terms of this Schedule you hereby assign all such benefits (including any future benefits) to the council.
+You further agree to execute any documents necessary to formalise the assignment. - 13 You acknowledge that the council may: - 14.1 remove the Solar Thermal System (without replacing it); - 14.2 Sub contract the provision of any of the Services; - 14.3 Terminate the licence granted by this schedule at any time and for any reason by giving you notice; - 14.4 Assign or transfer to any Person (in whole or in part): - i. ownership of the Solar Thermal System; - ii. any of the benefits the council receives as a result of the Solar Thermal System, including without limitation, any Tariffs and any Carbon Benefits: - iii. its rights under this licence.